This release presents statistics on the location of owner addresses in Scotland as at 31 December 2021

 1. The land and property title needs to be registered in the Land Register

-On 31 December 2021, there were 1.86 million registered titles in the Land Register, an estimated address coverage of 83% for properties that regularly transact, excluding properties that rarely sell or may never sell.
+There were 1.89 million registered titles in the Land Register, as at 31 December 2022 an estimated address coverage of 87% in relation to properties that regularly transact.

 2. The registered legal owner has provided an address at the time of registration that is able to be classified to a geographic location

-For the purposes of this report reference to owner also relates to tenants under a long term commercial lease unless otherwise specified.
+For the purposes of this report reference to “owner” also relates to tenants under a long-term commercial lease unless otherwise specified.
+See Definitions for more information.

-- ownership or tenancy is by a Scottish or UK public body and no designation address is required
+• ownership/ tenancy is by a Scottish or UK public body and no designation address is required, and

 Statistics in scope

-The bar chart shows the statistics that are in scope, compared with approximate total number of titles in Scotland.
+The bar chart shows the statistics that are in scope, compared with approximate total number of addresses in Scotland